gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-what-you-do-not-need.md

 - your retention period for storing the personal data or, where this is not possible, your criteria for determining how long you will store it;

-- the existence of the right to request rectification, erasure or restriction or to object to such processing;
+- how I can request rectification, erasure or restriction or object to your data processing;

 - information about the source of the data, where it was not obtained directly from me;

 - the existence of automated decision-making (including profiling); and

-- the safeguards you provide if you transfer personal data to a third country or international organisation.
+- the safeguards you provide if you transfer personal data to a third country or an international organization.

 I believe most of the personal data you are processing is no longer necessary to store for the purpose which you originally collected or processed it for.
 I withdraw my consent for you to process data about that is not absolutely necessary to continue providing me with services I use or have paid for.